jinbora0720/starter-academic2/content/home/research.md

 description = """

 * Incorporate interactions among species to increase interpretability of a joint species distribution model.
-* Separate dependence in co-occurrences of multiple species into two parts: one part attributable to shared latent factors such as habitat conditions and the other attributable to between-group interactions encoded in a precision matrix with a sparsity structure.
+* Separate dependence in co-occurrences of multiple species into two parts: one part attributable to shared latent factors such as habitat conditions and the other attributable to between-group interactions encoded in an undirected graph.

 """